Ttk file selection dialog

 sort property

 Select which property to use for sorting the entries in the file pane.
 The directory pane is always sorted by name.
-Possible values are name, date, and size.
+Possible values are name, size, mtime, atime, ctime, uid, gid, and inode.
+The value date is accepted as an alias for mtime.
 Default: name.